The Return of the Itinerant Printer Chris Fritton

 Come hear the interesting history of tramp printers, stories from the road, how the Itinerant Printer project got off the ground, and how it remains sustainable (Students wanting to make your way in the art world: this one’s for you).

 Admission is free, though if you have the means, we do appreciate your donation in support of this program and programs like it.
 Chris will also be selling copies of The Itinerant Printer Book; this beautiful book sells for $75.
 He’ll also have prints available and other sundry items.
 Cash, cards, Venmo, PayPal… all sorts of payment options.

 The Jaffe Center for Book Arts is located on the third floor east of Florida Atlantic University's Wimberly Library.
 From I-95 or the Florida Turnpike, exit Glades Road, east.
 The FAU campus is located just east of I-95.
 If you enter the campus at FAU's main entrance (the one furthest west on Glades Road... and the first one you get to approaching from I-95 or the turnpike), you will enter on West University Drive.
 Continue straight on West University Drive to the traffic light at its intersection with Volusia Street.
 Turn right onto Volusia Street.
 You will see a parking garage on Volusia Street, and the Wimberly Library is the next building east of the parking garage.

-Visitor Parking is available at the metered spaces in the library parking lot; there are “metered parking” signs posted at the head of these parking spaces.
+Visitor Parking is available at the metered spaces in the library parking lot; look for the spaces that have numbers posted on signs at the head of the parking space.
 The meter system accepts payment with cash or credit card at the rate of $2 per hour.
-You may also purchase one day parking permit for $5 online directly.
-Easy!